FAQs of Total Shoulder Replacement Surgery

 When will I be able to start using my Shoulder?

-A careful, well-planned rehabilitation program is critical to the success of a Shoulder Replacement.
+A careful, well-planned rehabilitation program is critical to the success of a Total Shoulder Replacement Surgery.
 You usually start gentle physical therapy soon after the operation.
 Your surgeon or physical therapist will provide you with a home exercise program to strengthen your shoulder and improve flexibility.

 When you leave the hospital, your arm will be in a sling.
 You will need the sling to support and protect your Shoulder for the first 2 to 4 weeks after surgery.